 Use this Preschool Sunday School Lesson: Cooperation to teach preschoolers to work together.
+Find more great Sunday school lessons to help kids grow in their faith.

 A Helping Hand–Give kids three bedsheets, chairs and clothespins.
 Have them create a house with a hole in it to lower something in to.
 Afterward, have the children use a blanket to lower an object into the house.